koyomdev21/super-to-do/README.md

 ## Getting Started

 This project is mainly focusing on the implementation of riverpod state management package with the most basic UI.
 Thus, the API used is just a stubbed with MockLab.
 Register features is not implemented.
 To login, always use 'abc@gmail.com' as email, 'password' as password as they are stubbed API.
+Also get your Mapbox API key to enable the mapbox feature.
 There will be major UI update with animation in the near future.

 Packages used in this project: